rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 Google requires you to set your products under their fixed Category Lists.
 But changing your own store's categories is not necessary.

-You can use the category mapping feature to map your store categories according to Google's.
+- Use the category mapping feature to map your store categories according to Google's.

-So your store's categories will still be the same while your products will be placed under the relevant Google category on the product feed.
+Your store's categories will still be the same while your products will be placed under the relevant Google category on the product feed.

-You can use it to map product categories for other sites as well (i.e., > *it is not limited to Google Shopping*).
+-  Map product categories for other sites as well (i.e., > *it is not limited to Google Shopping*).

-It used to be a required field for generating WooCommerce product feeds for Google merchants and Google Shopping, but now this is an optional field.

 > *Not only does it support 1-to-1 category mapping but you can also map subsets of products on a merchant-category based on product names.*